-“Halo Arts Project exists to provide financial resources to Visual Artists in the Southwest Florida region.” – MISSION STATEMENT
+“Halo Arts Project exists to provide financial resources and programming support to Visual Artists in the Southwest Florida Region.” – MISSION STATEMENT

 Dear Art Patrons,

 Halo Arts Project’s purpose is to make lasting contributions.
 We strive to maximize our charitable impact with our Fellowship Awards Program to fund the work and advancement of locally talented emerging artists, mid-range artists and established artists.
 The amount we can distribute is directly related to your generosity, support and success of our fund-raising events.